camberk/JC2D/README.txt

 Favicon is from https://icons8.com/icon/set/data/doodle Settings Gear image is from: https://www.iconsdb.com/gray-icons/settings-5-icon.html

-You can run our code locally using by hosting a live server (for example, using the live server plugin in VS Code, and launching the server while having the project directory open)
+You can run our code locally using by hosting a live server (for example, using the live server plugin in VS Code, and launching the server while having the index.html file open in the editor)